snehilvj/dmc-docs/docs/timeinput/timeinput.md

 This is a simple example of the TimeInput.
 You can enter a valid time string or use the date object from datetime library.

-Use the `format` prop to specify 12 or 24 hour display and the `withSeconds` prop to display seconds.
+Use the  `withSeconds` prop to display seconds.

 .. exec::docs.timeinput.simple